WHO AM I?

 WHAT DO I WANT?

-Aged Beauty ripens and ripens.
+Beauty Aged grows sweeter and sweeter.
 The sugar sets in the fruit.
 The body is a fight, tension over physiology, the sinewy and the soft.
 The adipose factor.
 The gift from the gods re-emerges having experienced what life has given us and what she has chosen for herself.
 And love gained, kept or lost replaces family in the path of the soul.

 Aging, an inner mellowing like wine which becomes smoother over the years.
 Like cheese with thick rinds and deep aroma all because the bacteria of life have been working secretly.
 And, fermenting in her all these years.
 Yeasts digesting and transforming her in-built rawness from within, releasing chemicals which mellow her psyche’s from the inside.